PaddlePaddle/PaddleSpeech/examples/aishell/asr1/READEME.md

 ## Stage 0: Data processing

-To use this example, you need to process data firstly and  you can use the stage 0 in the ```run.sh``` to do this.
+To use this example, you need to process data firstly and you can use stage 0 in the ```run.sh``` to do this.
 The code is shown below:
 ```bash
  if [ ${stage} -le 0 ] && [ ${stop_stage} -ge 0 ]; then
      # prepare data